 Just as the Society makes physicians’ voices heard at the Capitol, it also advances the view of physicians in the courtroom.

-That’s just one examples our efforts in the courtroom on behalf of physicians and patients.
+But that’s just one example.
+Our efforts in the courtroom on behalf of physicians and patients are ongoing.